simonsobs/socs/docs/agents/hwp_supervisor_agent.rst

                       {'class': 'Done', 'msg': None, 'success': True}],
           'success': True}

-To stop an action while its running, you can use the ``abort_action`` task, which will set the state of the current action to ``Abort``, and put the supervisor into the Idle state.
+Below is an example of a client script that starts to PID the HWP to 2 Hz, then aborts the PID action, and shuts off the PMX power supply.
+Note that the ``abort_action`` here is technically redundant, since starting the new action would abort the active action in the same manner.

 .. code-block:: python